navdeep-G/agentspring/examples/customer_support_agent/README.md

 - To build your own app, see the `examples/starter_agent/` directory for a minimal starting point.

 ## Web UI

+This app now uses an interactive UI powered by [H2O Wave](https://wave.h2o.ai/), implemented in `ui/wave_app.py`.

+- To launch the UI, start the app normally (the Wave UI will be served automatically if using Docker Compose or the default app entrypoint).
-- The UI is available at [http://localhost:8000/ui/](http://localhost:8000/ui/)
+- The UI is available at [http://localhost:10101](http://localhost:10101) by default (see your logs for confirmation).
 - Features:
-  - Submit support messages and see analysis
+  - Submit support messages and see real-time analysis results
-  - Run async analysis and check task status
+  - Run async analysis and watch task status updates live
   - Try prompt-driven agentic orchestration
   - View live Prometheus metrics

+**Note:** The old static `index.html` is no longer used or needed.

 ## Endpoints
 - `/analyze` (POST): Analyze a support message